Vortex2Oblivion/hxpy/test/demos/pythonRunFunction/README.md

 ### Building

 To build, run `haxe build.hxml` , then copy over `test.py` into the bin folder that is outputted.
-Then run the application to hear test the Python file.
+Then run the application to test the Python file.